Bucay, Abra: Demographics

-In the 2020 census, Bucay had a population of 17,953.
-The population density was sigfig 17,953/102.16.
+In the 2024 census, Bucay had a population of 17,775 people.
+The population density was sigfig 17,775/102.16.

+Economy

+Bucay is renowned for its traditional cacao production, which dates back to 1847.
+The Banglolao Women's Association is a leading producer of native cacao tablea, chocomani, and chocoyema, providing significant livelihood for local families.
+Beyond cacao, the town produces staple crops including rice, corn, and root crops.
+It is also part of the province's broader production of tobacco, coffee, and sugarcane.
+Local artisans engage in traditional crafts such as bamboo and rattan weaving, which are prominent industries across Abra.
+Farmers raise cattle, swine, and poultry, while river-based fishing in the Abra River and small-scale tilapia farming contribute to the local food supply.

 Government

 Local government

 Bucay, belonging to the lone congressional district of the province of Abra, is governed by a mayor designated as its local chief executive and by a municipal council as its legislative body in accordance with the Local Government Code.
 The mayor, vice mayor, and the councilors are elected directly by the people through an election which is being held every three years.